Jean Wyllys: Resignation

 Wyllys was re-elected to a third term as a member of Congress in the 2018 election.
 However, the campaign took a toll on him.
 His close friend, Rio de Janeiro city councillor Marielle Franco, was fatally shot in March 2018.
 In January 2019, just days before the February 1 swearing-in of the 56th Congress, Wyllys released a note from overseas stating that he would not return to Brazil due to alleged death threats and that he would not assume his position as congressman.
 He told the Folha de São Paulo newspaper that he did not want to live four years under close security watch.
 He was replaced in the Chamber of Deputies by David Miranda.
 Soon after news of Wyllys' resignation broke, President Bolsonaro reacted on Twitter, by posting the phrase "Great day" followed by a "thumbs-up" emoji.
 His son, Carlos Bolsonaro, also tweeted: "Godspeed and be happy".

 Life after Congress

 As of 2022, Wyllys is performing doctoral research on “fake news” at the University of Barcelona.
-Wyllys returned to Brazil for the first time in July 2023.
-In May 2024, Wyllys called for Lula to not run for a fourth term in 2026, instead endorsing Simone Tebet as a potential successor.
+He returned to Brazil for the first time in July 2023.
+In May 2024, he called for Lula to not run for a fourth term in 2026, instead endorsing Simone Tebet as a potential successor.